-Note: For this simple example, this is equivalent to using the Json_Array function.
+Note: For this simple example, this is equivalent to using the Json_Make_Array function.

 Using a file as json UDF first argument

 We have seen that many json UDFs can have an additional argument not yet described.
 This is in the case where the json item argument was referring to a file.
 Then the additional integer argument is the pretty value of the json file.
 It matters only when the first argument is just a file name (to make the UDF understand this argument is a file name, it should be aliased with a name beginning with jfile_) or if the function modifies the file, in which case it will be rewritten with this pretty format.